-You may be looking for the cheapest solar panels available in 2016 in order to really cash in on solar power.
+In order to really cash in on solar power, you may be looking for the cheapest solar panels available.
 And sure, when you install solar on your home or business, you can save thousands on your electricity bills.
 But going solar isn’t automatically cheap: buying solar panels to install on your roof typically costs thousands of dollars.
 It’s no wonder that the cost of solar is among the most important considerations for today’s homeowners.
-If you’re thinking about going solar and worried about prices, you’re probably wondering: what are the best value solar panels and will solar get even cheaper?Continue reading
+If you’re thinking about going solar and worried about prices, you’re probably wondering: what are the best value solar panels, and will solar get even cheaper?Continue reading

 One of the things you may have questions about as you shop around for a solar system is where the solar panels are manufactured.
 This article will help you determine whether a panel’s country of manufacture should be a key consideration for you.

 Note: If you are looking for information on the 30% tariff levied on solar panels by the Trump Administration, read our complete analysis here.

 Does it matter where solar panel companies are based and where they make the panels?

 When it comes to quality, the mention of any country’s name will evoke an association; each nation has its own brand image, which may or may not be justified.
 You as a smart solar shopper, however, will want to look at the facts in order to make a more well-informed decision.
 Our recommendation is to judge each panel by its own merits.

 What if the country of manufacture is important to me?

 This doesn’t mean that country of origin is never important, of course: everyone has their own preferences.
 For example, many Americans would prefer solar panels made in the USA to ones that are imported, whether for patriotic reasons or because they trust the ‘American-made’ brand for quality.